Modern Professional Learner: ways and which to unlock your learning potential

 14. Give yourself something nice to look at.

-Trying to do so weekly at least one time: exploring a new spot in Paris, observing nature, patterns, colors, going to an art / technology exhibition.
+Trying to do so weekly at least once: exploring a new spot in Paris, observing nature, patterns, colours, going to an art/technology exhibition.

 15. Minimize interruptions (to the best of your ability)”